btc-script-explorer/scantool/README.md

 #### Download

+Go to the [Releases](https://github.com/btc-script-explorer/scantool/releases/latest) page and download the appropriate file for your system.

 #### Quick Start (with Bitcoin Core)

 For this example, we assume we are running Bitcoin Core on a private network and that the node will make itself available at **192.168.1.99:9999** to connection from **192.168.1.77**.